 This next email promises "FREE Next Day Delivery", which is a great idea and may just seal the deal.

-Next Browse Abandon
+Now Browse Abandon

 Now let's look at another type of abandonment, which happens earlier in the sales funnel.
 Some customers do a lot of research, but don't put any products in their cart until they know everything they plan to buy.
-When a customer looks at one-or-more products, but abandons without carting any, this is called browse abandonment.
+When a customer looks at one or more products, but abandons without carting any, this is called browse abandonment.

 You can send them a second kind of abandonment email, called browse abandon, such as this example from Book Outlet: